unwiredben/resistor-time/README.md

 This only works on the Basalt and Chalk color platforms, as there's no point trying to show resistor color codes on a black and white watch.

+* Version 2.3 adds a "shake to switch" feature for toggling between 24-hour time and beats.
 * Version 2.2 is the first one published in the Rebble app store.
 It adds surface mount resistors, NYC Resistors, and beats time display.
 * Version 1.5 fixed a bug with four digit times not displaying.
 UTF-8 takes up more buffer space, sadly.